Robert Herjavec: Early life

 Herjavec was born in 1962 in Varaždin, SFR Yugoslavia (present-day Croatia), and spent his early childhood in Zbjeg.
 In 1970, when Herjavec was eight, the family left the country, which had previously jailed Herjavec's father, Vladimir Herjavec, for speaking out against the governing system.
 According to Herjavec, "He’d drink a little too much and then say bad things about Communism, and got thrown into jail 22 times for being an anti-Communist."
-Herjavec's family arrived in Halifax, Nova Scotia, with a single suitcase and only $20.
+Herjavec's family first arrived in Halifax, Nova Scotia with only $20.
 The family eventually settled in Toronto, where they lived in a family friend's home basement for 18 months.
 For Herjavec, who spoke no English, the transition proved difficult.
 Having grown up on a farm and raised by his grandmother among neighbours with similar lifestyles, he found himself in a much poorer economic class than his neighbours.

-Herjavec's father got a job in a factory in Mississauga, making $76 a week.
-Herjavec cites his father, whom he describes as "a really, really tough guy", as a significant influence in his life.
-Herjavec has told a seminal memory of his, when he came home one day to complain to his mother that his classmates were making fun of him.
-His father, who used to walk to work to save money on bus fare, came home, and when he heard what his son described, instructed his son never to complain, which became a guiding principle in Herjavec's life, one which he says sparked his sense of courage.
-Another influential episode in his youth came when a traveling salesman persuaded Herjavec's mother to buy a vacuum cleaner for $500, which was seven weeks' salary.
-As a result, Herjavec swore his family would never be taken advantage of again.

 In 1984, Herjavec graduated from New College at the University of Toronto with a degree in English literature and political science.
 To make a living and help support his family, Herjavec took on various minimum wage jobs in the 1980s, such as waiting tables, delivering newspapers, retail sales, and debt collection.